JalalAlbasri/ethfundme/README.md

 If a Campaign is stopped it will not accept new contributions however Contributors will be allowed to recover any existing Contributions through the *EmergencyWithdraw* function.
 The *EmergencyWithdraw* function can only be access when a Campaign is in a stopped state.

 ## User Stories

+User Stories are a great way to cement the logic behind how an application is intended to be used.
+Here are a few user stories for the major intended use cases of the EthFundMe DApp.

+### #1 Creating a Campaign.

+- A Non Admin User access the DApp.
+- The User Creates a Campaign specifying campaign details including a funding goal and duration.
+- The Campaign is creating in the Pending State, awaiting admin Approval.

+### #2 Rejecting and Campaign
+- An Admin user access the DApp.
+- The Admin users reviews Campaigns in the Commit Stage.
+- The Admin users places a Vote on the Campaign of false for rejectiong and supplying a Salt for vote encryption.
+- The vote option along with the salt is encrypted with and Comitted.
+- All admins have voted and the Campaign's Approval State transitions into the Reveal Stage.
+- The Admin *Reveals* their vote by supplying their original vote option (false) and the Salt used to encrypt the vote secret.
+- The VoteSecret is verified by the DApp and the vote is counted.
+- Enough Votes have been counted and the Approval State is transitioned to Rejected.
+- The Campaign has been Rejected and it never begins.

+### #3 Approving a Campaign

+- An Admin user access the DApp.
+- The Admin users reviews Campaigns in the Commit Stage.
+- The Admin users places a Vote on the Campaign of true for approval and supplying a Salt for vote encryption.
+- The vote option along with the salt is encrypted with and Comitted.
+- All admins have voted and the Campaign's Approval State transitions into the Reveal Stage.
+- The Admin *Reveals* their vote by supplying their original vote option (true) and the Salt used to encrypt the vote secret.
+- The VoteSecret is verified by the DApp and the vote is counted.
+- Enough Votes have been counted and the Approval State is transitioned to Approved.
+- The Campaign has been Approved and it's Campaign State is transitioned to Active.
+- The Campaign begins.

+### #4 Contributing to a Campaign

+- A user access the DApp.
+- The find an Active Campaign that they are interested in Contributing to.
+- The user places a contribution in ether to the Campaign.

+### #5 Sucessful Campaign

+- An Active Campaign has reached it's end date.
+- The contributed funds meet or exceed the campaign goal.
+- The Campaign State is transitioned to Successful.
+- The Campaign Manager accesses the DApp.
+- The Campaign Manager is able to withdraw all Campaign funds from the Campaign Contract.

+### #6 Unsuccessful Campaign

+- An Active Campaign has reached it's end date.
+- The contributed funds do not meet the campaign goal.
+- The Campaign State if transitioned to Unsuccessful.
+- The Campaign Manager accesses the DApp.
+- The Campaign Manager is unable to withdraw Campaign funds from the Campaign Contract.
+- A User who has contributed to the Campaign (Contributor) accesses the DApp.
+- The Contributor is able to withdraw their contributed funds from the Campaign Contract.

+### #7 Campaign Manager Cancels Active Campaign

+- An Active Campaign has recevied contributions and reached it's goal but but not reached it's end date.
+- The Campaign Manager accesses the DApp
+- The Campaign Manager *Cancels* the campaign early frofeiting any funds in the Campaign.
+- The Campaign is put into a *Cancelled* State.
+- The Campaign Manager is unable to withdraw funds from the Campaign.
+- A Contributor to the Campaign accesses the DApp.
+- The Contributor is able to withdaw their contributed funds from the Cancelled Campaign Contract.

+### #8 Pending Campaign is Emergency Stopped

+- A New Campaign has been created and is in the *Commit* Approval State.
+- An Admin places a vote approving the campaign.
+- Another Admin suspects something is fishy with the Campaign.
+- The Admin puts the Campaign into an EmergencyStopped State.
+- A Third Admin tried to place a vote but cannot because the Campaign is in an EmergencyStopped State.
+- An Admin realizes the Campaign is legit and Resumes the Campaign so that it is no longer Emergency Stopped.
+- The voting process can now resume as normal.

+### #9 Active Campaign is Emergency Stopped

+- An Active Campaign has received contributions but not reached it's end date.
+- An Admin has reason to believe there is something fishy about the Campaign.
+- The Admin puts the Campaign into an EmergencyStopped State.
+- The Campaign Manager accesses the DApp.
+- The Campaign Manager is unable to withdraw campaign funds from the DApp in an EmergencyStopped state.
+- A Contributor accesses the DApp.
+- The Contributor is able to withdraw all the funds they Contributed to the EmergencyStopped Campaign.
+- The Admin realizes the the Campaign is legit and Resumes the Campaign.
+- The Campaign is no longer in an Emergency Stopped state.
+- The Contributor who withdrew their funds sees this and makes a similar contribution to the Campaign again.
+- The Campaign concludes as normal allowing the Campaign Manager or Contributor to access funds once it is over